grafana/loki/docs/sources/installation/helm/reference.md

 > **Note:** This reference is for the Loki Helm chart version 3.0 or greater.
 > If you are using the `grafana/loki-stack` Helm chart from the community repo,
-> please refer to the `values.yaml` of the respective Github repository
+> refer to the `values.yaml` of the respective Github repository
 > [grafana/helm-charts](https://github.com/grafana/helm-charts/tree/main/charts/loki-stack).

 <!-- Override default values table from helm-docs.
 See https://github.com/norwoodj/helm-docs/tree/master#advanced-table-rendering -->